ignis32/ttgo_twatch_2020_metronome/README.md

 ToDo:

-1) Tap tempo feature
-2) Show battery status
+1) Show battery status
-3) Multiple click sounds to choose from.
+2) Multiple click sounds to choose from.